bjornet/ttb/README.md

 2. `pnpm run build`
 3. `pnpm run start <command>`

+### Notes

+- note that options are not working properly when running `pnpm run start`

 ## Future

 Jira support is soon in progress.
 The goal is to be able to create a branch from a ticket number.
 The branch name will be the ticket number and the title of the ticket.
 The ticket number will be prepended with the ticket type.
 For example, `feature/TTB-1234-This is the title of the ticket`.